Entries to Win Afghan

 Yup, Ester and I went on an adventure, and I hiked the 12.6 miles of the spur into Cincinnati.

-Pretty much the bast part of the route was the very beginning at the Ohio River Monument which overlooks the Ohio River.
+Pretty much the best part of the route was the very beginning at the Ohio River Monument which overlooks the Ohio River at Eden Park.

 Ohio River Monument